croatech/knock/README.md

 Knock is an authentication solution for Rails API-only application based on JSON Web Tokens.

+Differences between original knock and this fork:
+1) You can use auth call wherever you want in your project, not only in predefined TokenControllers
+2) If you want to authorize another model, just call `Knock::AuthTokenController.new.create(params: params, entity_name: model_name)`
+3) If you want to use custom field to auth, just call `Knock::AuthTokenController.new.create(params: params, field: :username)`

 ### What are JSON Web Tokens?

 [![JWT](http://jwt.io/assets/badge.svg)](http://jwt.io/)